TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-purchasingmodels.md

 ### Quota Requests

-To request a quota increase or whitelist a subscription for a particular region follow [Quota requests](https://docs.microsoft.com/azure/azure-sql/database/quota-increase-request)
+To request a quota increase or to add a subscription for a particular region to the allow list, follow [Quota requests](https://docs.microsoft.com/azure/azure-sql/database/quota-increase-request).

-### Problems selecting a particular service tier
+## Problems selecting a particular service tier

 If you are facing issues while choosing a particular service tier, it could be due to:

 ### 1. Capacity issues

 As demand continues to grow, we are faced with temporary capacity constraints in a number of Azure regions so we have established clear criteria for the priority of new cloud capacity.

 As mentioned in our commitment to customers and Microsoft cloud services continuity [here](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/), top priority is going to first responders, health and emergency management services, critical government infrastructure, and ensuring remote workers stay up and running with the core functionality.
-We will also constrain non-paid subscriptions as necessary, to ensure support of existing paid customers, so free trial & benefit subscriptions may see limited resource options and limited regions available.
+We will also constrain non-paid subscriptions as necessary, to ensure support of existing paid customers.
+As a result, free trial and benefit subscriptions may see limited resource options and limited regions available.

 If you would like assistance with this, request you to please create a support request with our Quota team.
 You can do that by clicking on New Support request, then under the Basics tab select:
 * Issue Type: Service and subscription limits (quotas)
 * Quota type: SQL database

-	Please provide the following information when you submit the request:
+Provide the following information when you submit the request:
 * Region:
 * Region need to be enabled?
 (Yes/No):
 * SKU (Example - B1M100/P1):
 * No of Databases that will be deployed: (for SKU and number of databases, please let us know how many databases per SKU you need in case you need multiple SKUs)

 ### 2. Portal issues

-	If you are unable to view the database in your Azure portal but are still able to view\manage it using other client tools, it could be a issue with browser cache, we recommend:
+If you are unable to view the database in your Azure portal but are still able to view or manage it using other client tools, it could be a issue with browser cache. <br>We recommend the following:
-	* Trying incognito or private mode in the browser.
+* Try incognito or private mode in the browser
-	* Clear your browser cache.
+* Clear your browser cache
-	* Re-login into your portal.
+* Re-login into your portal

 ### Questions regarding the deprecation of Premium RS?

-[This article](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-prs?WT.mc_id=pid:13491:sid:32630449/) explains how to migrate a database or elastic pool from Premium RS to a different service tier, and provides guidance on how to choose a service tier comparable to the Premium RS tier you're currently using.
+[This article](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-prs?WT.mc_id=pid:13491:sid:32630449/) explains how to migrate a database or elastic pool from Premium RS to a different service tier.
+It also provides guidance on how to choose a service tier comparable to the Premium RS tier you're currently using.

 ## **Recommended Documents**